dcgerard/ldsep/README.md

 v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 <!-- badges: end -->

-Estimate haplotypic or composite pairwise linkage disequilibrium (LD), using either genotypes or genotype likelihoods.
-Support is provided to estimate the popular measures of LD: the LD coefficient \(D\), the standardized LD coefficient \(D'\), and the Pearson correlation coefficient \(r\).
+Estimate haplotypic or composite pairwise linkage disequilibrium (LD) in polyploids, using either genotypes or genotype likelihoods.
+Support is provided to estimate the popular measures of LD: the LD coefficient
+\(D\), the standardized LD coefficient \(D'\), and the Pearson correlation coefficient \(r\).
 All estimates are returned with corresponding standard errors.
 These estimates and standard errors can then be used for shrinkage estimation.
 The methods are described in Gerard (2020).

 The main functions are:

   - `ldest()`: Estimates pairwise LD.
   - `mldest()`: Iteratively apply `ldest()` across many pairs of SNPs.
+  - `sldest()`: Iteratively apply `ldest()` along a sliding window of fixed length.
   - `plot.lddf()`: Plot method for the output of `mldest()`.
   - `format_lddf()`: Format the output of `mldest()` into a matrix.
   - `ldshrink()`: Shrink correlation estimates using adaptive shrinkage